Why Did Treehouse Masters End? The Real Reason (Not Canceled)

 What Pete Nelson Is Doing Instead of TV

 After stepping back from production, Pete returned his full attention to Nelson Treehouse and Supply — the actual business that the show was always built around.
-The company continues to design and construct custom treehouses across the country, operating out of their Fall City, Washington base.
+The company continues to design and build custom treehouses across the country, still operating out of their Fall City, Washington base.
+The cameras are gone.
+The work isn’t.

-For a full picture of what Pete has been working on since the cameras stopped rolling — including his writing, speaking work, and ongoing builds — the complete Pete Nelson profile goes deep on where he is now and what he’s said about life after television.
+For a full picture of what Pete has been working on since production wrapped — including his writing, speaking work, and ongoing builds — the complete Pete Nelson profile goes deep on where he is now and what he’s said about life after television.

 Sarah Chen